IntersectAustralia/excel-fu/module-1/index.markdown

 <br/>
 <p><a href="http://www.recordsmanagement.ed.ac.uk/InfoStaff/RMstaff/RMprojects/PP/FileNameRules/Rules.htm">File naming conventions</a> as a great way to encode valuable data about a file.
 Adopting the habit of putting dates into a filename can be very helpful.
 If dates are encoded in <code>YYYYMMDD</code> format (e.g. “20140529”) and used as the first element in a file name, files sorted by name will be listed in chronological order.</p>
 <br/>
 <p>Of course the best kinds of naming conventions are documented somewhere.
+In a project you may want to have a number of Excel worksheets with the same naming convention, so a quick "read me" file created in something like Notepad or MS Word saved in the project folder listing what the conventions are is invaluable for future reference.
-A quick “read me” file listing what the conventions are is invaluable for future reference. <em>Does the date in the file name refer to the date the data was collected or the date it was analysed?</em> Hmmm... better check the “read me”!</p>
+Later on you may ask questions like "<em>Does the date in the file name refer to the date the data was collected or the date it was analysed?</em> Hmmm... better check the "read me"!"</p>
 </div>

 # Exercise 2